Ugomuanya/nourish-nudge-learn/README.md

 The Nourish Nudge Learn application itself is open source and released under the MIT License, which allows reuse and modification with attribution (see Appendix J in dissertation).

-Author : Ugochukwu Muanya
+Author :Ugochukwu Muanya
-GitHub : @Ugomuanya
+GitHub :@Ugomuanya